pfangueiro/windsurf-project-template/README.md

 - **CI/CD Configuration**: Ready-to-use CI/CD pipeline templates
 - **Task Management Workflow**: Structured approach to task creation and tracking
 - **Test-Driven Development**: Integrated testing processes and enforcement

+## Current Status (As of June 5, 2025)

+- Memory Bank: **Implemented and Refreshed** (June 2, 2025)
+- Agent Framework: **Defined but needs testing**
+- Workflow Integration: **Partially implemented**
+- TDD Implementation: **Not started**

+## Known Issues

+1. Memory Bank Updates: Need to verify that updates properly propagate through the hierarchy after recreation
+2. Agent Triggers: Need to test that agents engage based on defined triggers with refreshed memory bank
+3. Workflow Integration: Memory bank updates need to be integrated with task workflows

+## Next Steps (After Cloning)

+1. Clone this repository when starting a new project
+2. Open the project in Windsurf IDE
+3. The memory bank will initialize automatically on first interaction
+4. Begin using agent triggers and commands to develop your project

 ## Getting Started